 Components of any type can specify the endpoints that the container exposes.
 You can create an endpoint for your application if your application server is listening on a port.

 Specify endpoints properties as shown in the following example:Example 1.
-Specify endpoints properties
+Specifying endpoint properties

-Here, there are two container, each defining a single endpoint.
-Endpoint is an accessible port that can be made accessible inside the workspace or publicly (example, from the UI).
-Each endpoint has a name and port, which is the port on which certain server running inside the container is listening.
-The following are a few attributes that you can set on the endpoint:
+This example has two containers, each defining a single endpoint.
+The endpoint is an accessible port that can be made accessible inside the workspace.
+Each endpoint has a name and port, which is the port on which the server running inside the container is listening.
+See the following attributes that you can set on the endpoint:

 Listening on any other interface than the local loopback poses a security risk because such server is accessible without the JWT authentication within the cluster network on the corresponding IP addresses.

 When starting a new server within a component, the devfile autodetects this, and the component UI offers to automatically expose this port as an

 exposure port.
 Use this port to debug a web application.
 You cannot debug a web application for servers that autostart with the container, such as a database server.
 For such components, specify the endpoints explicitly.

 schemaVersion: 2.1.0 metadata: name: mydevfile components: - openshift: name: webapp uri: webapp.yaml endpoints: - name: 'web' targetPort: 8080 exposure: public - openshift: name: mongo uri: mongo-db.yaml endpoints: - name: 'mongo-db' targetPort: 27017 exposure: public